c-blake/bu/doc/mk1.md

 is over 2.5X faster than that "smart but hacky" ninja way that first time.

-So, either comparing against this new `mk1` thing or just bash, the "reputation" seems to come more from make slowness than Ninja fastness.
+So, either comparing against this new `mk1` thing or just bash, the "reputation" seems to come more from make-slowness than Ninja-fastness.
 Specifically, make's time likely explodes when any work is delegated to complex subshells.

-[^1]: It's more like 150 lines now.
-But it can also support my custom Linux kernel module that can speed things up in Spectre-Meltdown mitigation settings.
+[^1]: It's more like 150 lines now, but can also support my custom Linux kernel module that can get 2X+ speed ups in Meltdown-Spectre mitigation settings where it winds up over 4X faster than ninja.  https://github.com/blackmius/nimuring ought to yield similar results.

 [^2]: To be fair, Nim does not support VMS or Amiga or whatever 1980s stuff.